EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop12-diy-intel-13gen-configuration-new.md

 (Out of stock)  +€20

- MicroSD Expansion Card
+ MicroSD (2nd Gen) Expansion Card

  Details

  MicroSD Expansion Card
 ----------

- Supporting MicroSD UHS-I cards as well as the new UFS Card standard for huge performance improvements on read, write, and random access.
+Supporting MicroSD UHS-I and UHS-II cards.
+Designed to reduce power consumption when a card is not inserted.

 Close